 Cystic fibrosis (CF) is caused by a nonfunctional chloride and bicarbonate ion channel (CF transmembrane regulator [CFTR]), but the link to the phenomenon of stagnant mucus is not well understood.
 Mice lacking functional CFTR (CftrΔ508) have no lung phenotype but show similar ileal problems to humans.
 We show that the ileal mucosa in CF have a mucus that adhered to the epithelium, was denser, and was less penetrable than that of wild-type mice.
 The properties of the ileal mucus of CF mice were normalized by secretion into a high concentration sodium bicarbonate buffer (~100 mM).
 In addition, bicarbonate added to already formed CF mucus almost completely restored the mucus properties.
 This knowledge may provide novel therapeutic options for CF.

-Professor Gunnar Hansson (figure 6) is joint leader of the very active University of Gothenburg Mucin Biology Group.
+Professor Gunnar Hansson (fig. 9) is joint leader of the very active University of Gothenburg Mucin Biology Group.
 Amongst the numerous basic scientific publications from the group there are some relating to CF such as the one abstracted above.

 Haidopoulou K, Lum S, Turcu S, Guinard C, Aurora P, Stocks J, Sonnappa S. Alveolar LCI vs. standard LCI in detecting early CF lung disease.
 Respir Physiol Neurobiol 2012; 180:247-251.
 [PubMed]